-Description: Discovering or searching for new vulnerabilities as a result of deliberate activities or research.
+Purpose: Discover or search for new vulnerabilities as a result of deliberate activities or research.

-Purpose: This function includes the discovery of new vulnerabilities as a result of specific CSIRT activities, such as the testing of systems or software using fuzz testing (fuzzing), etc., or through the reverse engineering of malware.
+Description: This function includes the discovery of new vulnerabilities as a result of specific CSIRT activities, such as the testing of systems or software using fuzz testing (fuzzing), or through the reverse engineering of malware.